FuturesLab/Binvariants/Example/README.md

 ### Binvariants - Example

-This directory contains the example scripts and test cases for fuzzing [`nconvert`](https://www.xnview.com/en/nconvert/) with `Binvariants`.
+This directory contains the example scripts and test cases for fuzzing [nconvert](https://www.xnview.com/en/nconvert/) with `Binvariants`.
 You can modify the scripts to fuzz other binaries.

-`testcases.tar.gz` includes the initial seed used for a 24-hour AFL++ run of nconvert, as well as the test cases saved during the run.
+`testcases.tar.gz` includes the initial seed used for a 24-hour AFL++ run of nconvert under QEMU mode, as well as the test cases saved during the run.
 The saved test cases are used both for invariant learning and for fuzzing.

 #### Descriptions:
 ```